 Top of the page

-You'll keep hearing about how important it is to keep your blood sugar within a target range.
-That's because over time, high blood sugar can lead to serious problems.
+Over time, high blood sugar can lead to serious problems.
 It can:

 A more sudden problem can happen when the blood sugar level gets so high that a serious chemical imbalance develops in the blood.
 This condition can be life-threatening and needs quick treatment.

 When people hear the word "diabetes," they often think of problems like these.
 But daily care and treatment can help prevent or delay these problems.
 The goal is to keep your blood sugar in a target range.
-It is the best way to reduce your chance of having more problems from diabetes.
+It's the best way to reduce your chance of having more problems from diabetes.

 Common symptoms of high blood sugar include: